Fairgrounds Sustainability Highlights

 The Evergreen State Fairgrounds is home to year-round entertainment and educational opportunities for Snohomish County residents and visitors from around the region, and the Evergreen State Fair is making significant strides to be the Evergreenest Fair Ever!

-Snohomish County kicked-off the Zero Waste initiative at the Evergreen State Fair in 2014, with a goal of achieving Zero Waste by 2017- an action item identified in the County’s Sustainable Operations Action Plan (SOAP).
+Snohomish County kicked-off the Zero Waste initiative at the Evergreen State Fair in 2014, with a goal of achieving Zero Waste - an action item identified in the County’s Sustainable Operations Action Plan (SOAP).

 The goal of our Zero Waste initiative is to divert 100% of waste generated at the Fair from ever reaching the landfill through increased recycling, composting, and waste reduction.
 This year, nearly 100 Zero Waste Stations throughout the Fairgrounds will help visitors reduce waste through recycling and composting.
-During peak fair times, Zero Waste Stations are staffed to help visitors put compostables, recyclables, and garbage in the right place.
+During peak fair times, Zero Waste Stations are staffed with out Zero Waste Educators to help visitors put compostables, recyclables, and garbage in the right place.

 Read more about what we're doing to reach our Zero Waste goal by visiting this page!